SansGuidon/bookmarks/sections/programming.md

 * [your logical fallacy is](https://yourlogicalfallacyis.com/) - Thou shalt not commit logical fallacies. **Bonus** : [Printable Poster](https://yourlogicalfallacyis.com/poster)
 * [Logical Fallacies](https://www.logicalfallacies.org/) - 'Fallacy' : A misconception resulting from flaw in reasoning, or a trick or illusion in thoughts that often succeeds in obfuscating facts/truth.
 * [InformationIsBeautiful.net](http://www.keole.net/wp-content/uploads/2014/09/arguments_rethoriques_fallacieux.png) - (2012) [FR] :fr:[IMG] Arguments réthoriques fallacieux
+* [Ginger Bill](https://www.gingerbill.org/article/2021/02/01/the-essence-of-programming/) - (2021) The Essence of Programming
+> Many novices fall into the same trap of not understanding the problem that is trying to be solved, and are too concerned about the implementation.
+Teaching novices how to think about solving problems is extremely important in improving and honing in the craft.

 > Programming challenges
 * [Colin Hughes](https://projecteuler.net/index.php?section=problems) - Project Euler proposes a series of challenging mathematical/computer programming problems